 Which makes the text kind of like Driftwood itself.

-It’s the brainchild of myself and the fine people at Tachyon Publications, and right now it’s tentatively scheduled for the fall of 2020.
+It’s the brainchild of myself and the fine people at Tachyon Publications, and right now it’s scheduled for publication on July 17th, 2020.